 Despite the pervasive sense of separateness sparked by this particular election year, what’s real and true will always happen outside the tent.
 Birth.
 Marriage.
 Death.
 These are the real adventures and perils, and what’s central to all humankind.
 It’s where the real risks, excitement, and danger lives.
 Sometimes, it’s tragic; sometimes fantastical.
 But, if you think about it, from the day you’re born you’re thrown up on the trapeze and figure out the rest as you go along.
 Hang on.
 There’s a lot to learn and we are always learning in this circus called life.

 Regardless of costume changes, thrills and spills or death defying feats, politics is a circus with few laughs and big stakes.
 It’s a tough show and getting tougher yet not half as real as what everyone outside it lives every day.
-So, get your popcorn (I prefer Kettle corn) and on with the show.
+So, get your popcorn (I prefer mine caramel) and on with the show.
 Unlike the saying, ‘not my circus, not my monkeys’, it’s ALL ours, even the monkeys.
 Pay attention; don’t avert your eyes.
-We may be in the bleachers, but we have a big voice.
-Whether our caps are red or blue, the circus works for us.
-And if we stop buying the tickets, they’d need to pack up and get outta dodge, just like Barnum and Bailey.
+We may be in the cheap seats, but we have a big voice.
+Whether our caps are red or blue, the circus works for us, not the other way around.
+And if we stop buying the tickets, animals, clowns and ringmaster all get their walking papers.
+Just like Barnum and Bailey, they would need to pack up and get outta dodge.

 “Where are the clowns?

 Quick send in the clowns